killthekitten/kirshatrov-com/_posts/2019-01-03-state-of-background-jobs.md

 I'm talking about a jobs-specific proxy which would take care of all things like enforcing fairness between tenants, rate limits or load-shed jobs if needed.
 Even for thousands of workers, we'd need to run only a few replicas of that proxy, so we could largely reduce the overhead for all those features.
 The worker itself would not be aware of backed database since that will be the concern of a proxy, unlike now when workers talk directly to Redis and we end up implementing resiliency patterns like circuit breaks on top of Redis clients.

 The [Faktory](https://github.com/contribsys/faktory){:target="_blank"} project by the author of Sidekiq is very close to what I'm talking about here.
 It's a Go proxy between job workers and the database, and it takes care of enqueueing and dequeueing jobs while providing extra features like unique jobs and acknowledgment of execution.
 However, it [deliberately chose](https://github.com/contribsys/faktory/wiki/Redis){:target="_blank"} Redis as storage.
 In fact, it starts the Redis sub-process inside Faktory, giving very little control of Redis to engineers.
 This is great for most of Faktory users who may have little experience configuring Redis properly, but I imagine that large-scale consumers would still want to own and monitor Redis by themselves.
-And Redis still brings all in-memory constraints that I've mentioned above.
+And Redis still brings all the in-memory constraints that I've mentioned above.
 The max capacity of the queue would be equal to the RAM that Redis has available.

 ---

 I also have to admit that whatever I imagined in this post could take massive investments and have not too much value for the business, as long as you're able to optimize the current setup with Redis, reduce extra load and make it handle more than it currently does.

-Who knows, maybe next Hack Days idea?
+Who knows, maybe this is just an idea for an upcoming Hack Days?

 <div class="kirs-highlighted">
   If problems mentioned resonate with what you're working on, I'd be very curious to hear from you!
 Reach out to <a href="https://twitter.com/kirshatrov">@kirshatrov</a> on Twitter (my DM is open) or at <a href="mailto:kir@kirshatrov.com">kir@kirshatrov.com</a>.